Jet-Set Bohemian: Globetrotting for a Signature ScentPhoto courtesy of the Office de Tourisme de Grasse Travel Features

 A jetset lifestyle doesn’t have to be all private planes and decadent digs.
 In Paste Travel’s Jet-Set Bohemian series, we blend the best of high and low for just the right balance … enticing everyone from backpackers to luxury boutique hotel lovers to come along for the ride.

-chestnut-colored bottles line the tiered shelves of a perfumer’s organ, stacked just like the piped instrument it’s named after.
+Hundreds of small, chestnut-colored bottles line the tiered shelves of a perfumer’s organ, stacked just like the piped instrument it’s named after.
 Perfectly displayed like potions at an apothecary, the essential oil-filled bottles cascade down the rows by size.
 Larger bottles are filled with aromas of fresh lemon and spicy bergamot, the first scent to hit your nose when spraying perfume.
 The tinier bottles on the bottom, meanwhile, contain more concentrated oils, since just a drop of cedar or patchouli is enough to do the trick, making sure your perfume lingers throughout the day.
 Of course le nez, French for a nose or perfumer, doesn’t need to look at size or the tiny white labels to know what scent sits inside.
 By the time they finish training, their nose already has at least 3,000 of the main essentials memorized.
 As I sit down to my own mini version of an organ in Grasse, France, a medieval village perched 1,150 feet above the Mediterranean near Cannes, I have a much easier task: distinguishing between nine scents to craft an Eau de Cologne.

 Over the past 400 years, Grasse transitioned from a town specializing in tanning leather hides to the “Perfume Capital of the World,” birthing fragrance legends like Chanel No. 5.
 Grasse is still the home base for many perfumeries today (if you’re familiar with Le Labo, they have a factory here)—and the location of one of just three schools in the world for noses—although only a few flower fields remain.
 Chanel just so happens to be the owner of one, filled with the city’s two trademarks: jasmine and Centifolia “May” rose.